 Media can’t have confidence in the story if the data is old or from a questionable source.
 Industries move very quickly.
 Check the quality of the data itself and ask a colleague, or better yet a trusted media contact, for their thoughts if necessary.
 Then run one or two calculations to check that the results make sense and seem plausible.
 Rarely will the media publish a story if the findings appear highly exaggerated or are based on a small or skewed sample (aim for at least 1,000-2,000 records).

 Sketch out a plan for breaking down data and stick to it to avoid getting stuck down a rabbit hole.
-Look for changes in behaviour or demand around significant events that grab media headlines in the industry.
+Successful data storytelling looks for changes in behaviour or demand around significant events that grab media headlines in the industry.
 Depending on the business and target media, this could be anything from an international sporting event or big film release to the latest political or celebrity scandal.

 Try breaking down the records you have by demographics too.
 This is often one of the fastest and easiest ways to source hidden gems.
 New angles can also be found by matching up different datasets via common fields using the VLOOKUP function in Excel.
 The Office of National Statistics, for example, often releases datasets that are broken down by local authority.